ISO 23950:1998 Information and documentation

 ISO 23950:1998 is part of the ISO 9000 family of standards.
 The other standards in this family are ISO 9001:1996, ISO 9002:1994, and ISO 9003:1995.

-If you are designing or upgrading an information retrieval system, you should be familiar with ISO 23950:1998.
+So, If you are designing or upgrading an information retrieval system, you should be familiar with this standard.
 It will help to ensure that your system meets all of the requirements demanded by today’s users.

 What are the requirements of ISO 23950:1998 ?